Omidnasirii/Omidnasirii/README.md

 - 👋 Hi, I’m @Omidnasirii
-- 👀 I’m interested in econometrics
+- 👀 I’m interested
-- 🌱 I’m currently learning monetary and fiscal adjusment mechanisms
+- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on data analysis
+- 💞️ I’m looking to collaborate on
-- 📫 How to reach me https://t.me/omidnasiriec
+- 📫 How to reach me

 <!---
 Omidnasirii/Omidnasirii is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.